 Elle UK posted the video, focused on gender issues, a day before Trump’s arrival.
 “Your values and what you stand for are the complete opposite of London’s values and the values in the country,” Khan said.
 “We think diversity is not a weakness.
 Diversity is a strength.
 We respect women.
 And we think they’re equal to men.”

-Trump, in turn, tweeting insultingly that Khan is a “stone cold loser who should focus on crime in London.”
+Trump, in turn, tweeted insultingly that Khan is a “stone cold loser who should focus on crime in London.”

 A post-Brexit trade deal?